Demosthenis et Æschinis Principum Graæciæ Oratorum Opera, cum Vtriusque Autoris Vita, et Vlpiani Commentariis

 In 1795, an arthritic Wythe directed a young Henry Clay to add some additional references to Greek classics in the end pages of a special few of his newly published reports, Decisions of Cases in Virginia, by the High Court of Chancery — presentation copies intended for Wythe's former students, friends, and peers at court.[8]
 In 1851, Clay reflected upon this task before the publication of a new edition of the reports:

-Upon [Chancellor Wythe's] dictation, I wrote, I believe, all the reports of cases which it is now proposed to re-publish.
+Upon his [Chancellor Wythe's] dictation, I wrote, I believe, all the reports of cases which it is now proposed to re-publish.
 I remember that it cost me a great deal of labor, not understanding a single Greek character, to write some citations from Greek authors, which he wished inserted in copies of his reports sent to Mr. Jefferson, Mr. Samuel Adams, of Boston, and to one or two other persons.[9]
 I copied them by imitating each character as I found them in the original works.[10]

 The cited authors in this added "Appendix" included Aeschylus, Demosthenes, Herodotus, Homer, Sophocles, and Thucydides.
 Hieronymus Wolf's collection of Demosthenes and Aeschines contains everything required for creating Wythe's selections from Demosthenes, "Against Meidias," and "Against Aphobus": it contains these specific speeches; the text is in both in both Greek and Latin; and following Wythe's selected section from "Aphobus" is written: 'On this passage is the following note:', accompanied by Guillaume Budé's commentary on the word διαιτητάς ("arbitration"), included at the end of Wolf's edition.[11]
 While other titles containing selected works by Demosthenes were owned by Wythe, they either did not include the cited speeches, or were not printed in both Greek and Latin.
-None of the books in his library are known to include notes by Budé, and no other editions available to Wythe meet all three requirements.
+No other books in his library are known to include notes by Budé, and no other editions available to Wythe meet all three requirements.

 While not included in Jefferson's inventory of books received from Wythe's estate in 1806, it is almost certain Wythe used a copy of Wolf's Demosthenis et Aeschines to make his "Appendix."
-The precise edition, is unknown, but the 1604 printing is a likely candidate.
+The precise edition is unknown, but the 1604 printing is a likely candidate.
 George Wythe's compatriot from Massachusetts, John Adams, had a copy of the 1604 edition in his home library.[12]

 Description of the Wolf Law Library's copy